 Dividend stocks

-When you buy dividend-paying stocks you receive a percentage of a company’s profits.
+When you buy dividend-paying stocks, you receive a percentage of a company’s profits.
 The amount you receive depends on how many shares you own.
-For example, Lloyd shares pay a health so if you own 10,000 shares and the bank pays total dividends of 2.8p for 2023, you will receive £280 in dividends for the year.
+For example, Lloyd shares pay a healthy dividend, so if you own 10,000 shares and the bank pays total dividends of 2.8p, you will receive Β£280 in dividends for the year.

 Interested in dividend-paying stocks?